karawalters/Programming-Project/README.md

 	Account Tab- functionality of interface will be such that a list of accounts will be displayed

-	A user of the interface can select an account and see a list of books that an account has reserved
+	A user of the interface can select an account and see a number of books the account has

-	A user can select a book with a maximum of 5 books selected
+	A user can select a maximum of 5 books, if a book returned then a user is able to check out another book

 	A user can also return a book